feesow/documentation/content/applications/websites/forum.rst

 Forum creation
 ==============

-From your website, click :guilabel:`+NEW`, then on :guilabel:`Forum` to create a new forum.
+From your website, click :guilabel:`+New`, then :guilabel:`Forum` to create a new forum.
 A new page pops up.

 .. image:: forum/new-forum.png
    :align: center